Learning Outcomes

 - Intellectual Property Enterprise Court (IPEC): Handles IP disputes (patents, trademarks, copyright, designs) with streamlined procedures and capped costs, suitable for lower-value or less complex claims (generally up to £500,000, with a small claims track for claims under £10,000).

-- Patents Court: Deals with complex or high-value patent and registered IP disputes (typically over £500,000).
+- Patents Court: Deals with complex or high-value patent and registered IP disputes (typically over £500,000), often involving highly technical expert evidence and specialist judicial management.

 Key Term: Intellectual Property Enterprise Court (IPEC)